 - From the Rialto Bridge: approximately 30 minutes

-This holiday takes place in the second half of January, although it varies every year because it depends on the Jewish month Shevat, which is parallel to Gregorian January.
+This holiday takes place in the second half of January, although it varies each year because it depends on the Jewish month Shevat, which is parallel to Gregorian January.
 Here you can check when Tu B'Shvat is every year.
 I advise you to take the opportunity to try some Hebrew culinary specialties.
 During Tu B'Shvat, fruit products and all those that come from trees are especially important.
-The most typical is either to eat or to incorporate the following products into recipes:
+The most typical is to eat fruit or to incorporate the following products into recipes:

 - Grapes or raisins